This post contains affiliate links.

 Personally, before watching film noir movies, I fell in love with horror noir.
 But how do you call the movies on the genre that were made even before the noir film started to become defined?

-I couldn’t come up with anything more logical than proto-noir horror.
+I couldn’t come up with anything more logical to call this classic horror movies than proto-noir horror.

 For me it all started with The Mummy, that was definitely proto-noir horror.
 What other movies I think should be analyzed to see if they could be called proto-noir?

-It could be debatable that Metropolis would fit into proto-noir-horror, but I do think it is, because the story is about a mad scientist.
+It could be debatable that Metropolis, a seminal science fiction work, would fit into proto-noir-horror, but I do think it is, because the story is about a mad scientist.

 Don’t fancy yourself a true horror fan if this movie doesn’t occupy a special place in your heart.